raymondkiu/genomesizebp_fasta/README.md

 Compute genome size of fasta assemblies (shown in bp)

 ## Introduction
-* This is a Shell script to rapidly compute the genome size (in bp) of fasta assemblies (only digit, e.g. 3101223) in a final output FILENAME-genomesize.
+* This is a simple Shell script to rapidly compute the genome size (in bp) of fasta assemblies (only digit, e.g. 3101223) in a final output FILENAME-genomesize.

 ## Usage
 ```